solid/specification/README.md

 # Solid specification repository

-**Status: under active development**
+**Publication Status**: Editor's Draft

-This repository contains the source code of the [Solid specification](https://solid.github.io/specification/), which aims to be a clear, unambiguous, and implementable rewrite of the [existing draft documents](https://github.com/solid/solid-spec/).
+This repository contains the source code of the [Solid specification](https://solid.github.io/specification/), which aims to be a clear, unambiguous, and implementable rewrite of the [Unofficial Draft](https://github.com/solid/solid-spec/).

 For the time being, while the migration is in progress, please refer to the existing draft documents if you want to implement a pod server or a solid app.